 Perhaps the best part about using an oyster delivery service is cutting out the middleman.
 Not only do you get fresh, live oysters, but you can get them directly from the aquaculture farmers or fishermen themselves.

 Oysters have a different flavor profile depending on where they are raised, when they are harvested, and their growing conditions.
-In the United States, the main sources of oyster farming and harvesting are along with the West Coast areas of Washington and California; the Eastern seaboard in Maine, Massachusetts, Rhode Island, Chesapeake Bay, and South Carolina; and along the Gulf Coast of Alabama, Louisiana, and Texas.
+In the United States, the main sources of oyster farming and harvesting are along with the West Coast areas of Washington, Oregon, and California; the Eastern seaboard in Maine, Massachusetts, Rhode Island, Chesapeake Bay, and South Carolina; and along the Gulf Coast of Alabama, Louisiana, and Texas.

 Trying different varieties is part of the fun.
 So order early from any of these oyster delivery services and get your shucking knives ready.